tprasadtp/ubuntu-post-install/docs/tasks.md

 ## Reset repositories / Purge PPAs

-- This will reset the repositories added by this script, and purge ppas added by this script in the list ppa.list.
+- This will reset the repositories added by this script, and purge ppas added by this script in the list ppa.list or config yaml.
 - This will **NOT** reset or remove repositories added by the DEB files.
 - Simulate option has no effect on this action and ppa-purge **WILL** downgrade packages if necessary.